Engineers Are Becoming Agent Managers

 The question I keep getting from my managers: what happens to mid-level engineers in this model?

-The pyramid squeeze is real.
-Juniors plus AI cover more implementation work.
-Seniors provide architectural judgment.
-But the middle doesn't disappear.
-It transforms.
-Mid-level engineers become the bridge: they own subsystems, translate between architectural vision and implementation reality, mentor juniors on the things AI can't teach (debugging production, reasoning about distributed systems, reading other people's code with skepticism), and increasingly serve as the quality gate between AI-generated output and production.
+The squeeze is real.
+Juniors plus AI cover more implementation work and seniors provide architectural judgment, which leaves the middle looking exposed.
+But the middle transforms rather than disappears.
+Mid-level engineers become the bridge: they own subsystems, translate between architectural vision and implementation reality, mentor juniors on the things AI can't teach (debugging production, reasoning about distributed systems, reading other people's code with skepticism), and serve as the quality gate between AI-generated output and production.
+The role becomes less about writing code better than juniors and more about owning outcomes.
+They're the ones who say "this AI-generated service technically works, but it doesn't handle the failure mode we hit last quarter" and know enough about both the code and the organizational context to fix it.

 Where This Goes

 I don't think the standard engineering ladder (Junior, Mid, Senior, Staff, Principal) survives the next five years in its current form.
-The rungs were defined by implementation skill progression.
-If implementation is increasingly commoditized, the ladder needs to measure something else.
-System thinking.
-Technical judgment.
-The ability to define problems, not just solve them.
-The ability to manage and orchestrate agents effectively.
+The rungs were defined by implementation skill progression, and once implementation is commoditized, the ladder has to measure judgment, problem definition, and the ability to orchestrate agents instead.
+That maps surprisingly well to what good managers have always done: define the work clearly, set people (or agents) up for success, and evaluate the results.

 I'm not ready to redraw the ladder yet.
 But I'm watching my org closely, running the hub-and-spoke experiment on two teams, and measuring whether this model develops the skills we need.
 The teams that figure this out first get a structural advantage that compounds over every subsequent hiring cycle.